joshuaferrara/node-csgo/README.md

 ### Steam
 #### launch()

-Reports to Steam that you're playing Dota 2, and then initiates communication with the Game Coordinator.
+Reports to Steam that you're playing Counter-Strike: Global Offensive, and then initiates communication with the Game Coordinator.

 #### exit()

-Tells Steam you were feeding.
+Tells Steam that you are not playing CS:GO.

 ### Matches

 #### matchmakingStatsRequest()

 Sends a message to the Game Coordinator requesting some matchmaking stats.
-Listen for the `matchmakingStatsData` event for the Game Coordinator's response.
-Require the GC to be ready (listen for the `ready` event before calling).
+Listen for the `matchmakingStatsData` event for the game coordinator's response.
+Requires the GC to be ready (listen for the `ready` event before calling).

 ## Events
 ### `ready`